kumuluz/kumuluzee-samples/kumuluzee-oauth2-keycloak/README.md

 ### Implement security

-First we have to enable the security using the @DeclaredRoles annotation on the main application class of the REST service:
+First we have to enable the security using the `@DeclareRoles` annotation on the main application class of the REST service:

 ```java
 @DeclareRoles({"user", "admin"})